keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 }
 ```

-Instances of the Functor typeclass simply extend the typeclass trait and are made available implicitly:
+Instances of the Functor typeclass simply extend the typeclass trait as implicits so that they may be imported:

 ```{.scala .numberLines}
 object FunctorInstances {